NukolLodda/Flopcraft/README.md

 ___
 the music disc's supposed sound files are recorded from the following videos:

-(note: the initial of each entry is what the music file HAS to be named as or else the audio for the music discs will not work)
+(note: the music file must be named what the entry is or else the sound won't play in game)
 ___
 <a href="https://www.youtube.com/watch?v=FfmPctW89Y0">after_like.ogg</a>